mlodybercik/workflow-predictor/README.md

     "processing": {
         // currently executing nodes, we pass the task identifier (its name) as a key
-        // and epoch time of the beggining as value
+        // and epoch time of the beggining as value "make-a-sandwich": 1112729820
     },
     "done": {
-        // same as the above, but epoch time of finishing the task },
+        // same as the above, but epoch time of finishing the task "task-a": 1112729800,
+        "task-b": 1112729700
+    },
     "parameters": {
-        // we pass all of the parameters here with key as its name and value as its value }
+        // we pass all of the parameters for given task here with key as its name and value as its value
+        // you can skip parameters for tasks that are done, they wont be used to predict either way "make-a-sandwich": {"param-a": 72, "param-b": "with_bread"}
+    }
 }
 ```